 While unloading oats in his barn at Mindemoya on Friday morning Mr. James Love met a sudden and painful death.
 He was standing on a beam at the top of the barn operating part of the unloader when the rope gave away and the heavy load drew the machine back suddenly, catching him in the side as it went and throwing him out through the side of the barn falling on his face in the barn yard.
 When picked up, he was unconscious and never revived, passing away at noon.
 The force with which he was thrown may be imagined from the fact that when his body struck the wall of the barn the boards were smashed and his body landed at least ten feet away from the barn.
 He was badly bruised and possibly injured internally.Dr.
 R. W. [Robert William] Davis signed the physician's return of death.
 He cited the cause of death as shock due to a fall.
 Did they take James to Mindemoya to the doctor's office (no hospital in 1914) or did the doctor come to the farm?

 James was only 62 years old when he died.
 James had lived on Manitoulin Island since September 1870.
-During the winter of 1871-1872, he returned to Southern Ontario.
+During the winter of 1871-1872, he returned to Southern Ontario for a short time.

 So what do I know about James Love, my great-grandfather.